Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Charge inversion and nanoscale phenomena for living cells ##

-Simple models of giant charge inversion or nanoscale phenomena are created for living cells, and molecular dynamics simulations are execcuted (Refs.
+Simple and good models of giant charge inversion or nanoscale phenomena are created for living cells, and molecular dynamics simulations are execcuted (Refs.
 1-4).
 "DNA in nanopores" is simulated for DNA transportation where counterion condensation and coion depletion are the key in the nanoscale pores of human cells (Ref.
 5).